kalabox/kalabox/README.md

 ## Installation

-Please make sure that you have installed [nodejs](http://nodejs.org/) first!
+Please make sure that you have installed [nodejs](http://nodejs.org/) first and that it has the [correct permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
+If you get `EACCESS` errors on `npm install` then schedule an appointment with the [Doc](https://github.com/mattgrill/NPM-Doctor).

 ```bash
 npm install kalabox -g